French president Hollande's televised address

 As I speak, terrorist attacks of unprecedented proportions are underway in the Paris area.
 There are dozens killed, there are many injured.
 It is a horror.

-We have, on my decision, mobilised all forces possible to neutralise the terrorists and make all concerned areas safe.
+We have, on my decision, mobilized all forces possible to neutralize the terrorists and make all concerned areas safe.
 I have also asked for military reinforcements.
 They are currently in the Paris area, to ensure that no new attack can take place.
 I have also called a cabinet meeting that will be held in a few minutes.

 Two decisions will be taken: a state of emergency will be declared, which means that some places will be closed, traffic may be banned , and there will also be searches which may be decided throughout Ile de France (greater Paris).
 The state of emergency will be proclaimed throughout the territory (of France).